 On the other hand, these products are artisan-made and support small businesses.

-I also like that Keto Delivered includes some items you can cook meals with, instead of just snacks.
+I also like that Keto Delivered includes some items you can cook your keto meal with.

 These local products will give you the farmer market experience in your own home.

-Both services deliver products to your doorstep and have an automatically renewed subscription.
+Both services deliver products to your doorstep and have an automatically renewed monthly subscription.

 It offers more free resources for users, with a recipe database and a blog, but Keto Delivered has some good recipes as well.

-These are all low carb recipes that fit all keto diets.
+These are all low carb recipes that fit all diets.